 A gentle reminder that this does not define you.
 You are worthy, valuable, and it’s not an accident that you are here.
 Take back your power and love yourself for all that you are.
 If you can’t do it for you, do it for your children or your grandchildren or your parents or your pet or simply, for humanity as a whole.

 All rights reserved.
 Kim Roman Corle

 Kim is the author of several books including Wipe Out Worry, A Guide To Managing Worry in 7 Practical, Easy Steps, How to Survive the Turkey Dinner or 21 Tips for Getting Through The Holidays With a Smile, and an upcoming book, which focuses on 'Life Lessons You Might Have Missed.'
-Kim coaches and supports anyone looking to take back their power and learn how to manage their emotions, especially those struggling to overcome verbal and emotional abuse.
-If you know of anyone who could use this information or if you know of anyone who needs a bit of support, please share these tips or contact Kim at firstname.lastname@example.org or visit kimromancorle.com.
+Kim coaches and supports anyone looking to take back their power and learn how to manage their emotions, especially those struggling to overcome the effects of verbally and emotionally abusive relationships.
+If you know of anyone who could use this information or if you know of anyone who needs a bit of support, please share these tips or visit kimromancorle.com.